 Goal Statements, Strategies, Outcomes, and Targets

-Lamar State College Orange will provide programs and services that meet the highest standards of excellence.
+GOAL 1: Lamar State College Orange will provide programs and services that meet the highest standards of excellence (derived from core value of Quality).

 - All faculty and staff will engage in professional development activities.